Struggling with high cholesterol but can’t get rid of your favorite snacks?

 How Can You Reduce Cholesterol Levels Naturally?

-Try to add food sources containing monounsaturated fats and polyunsaturated fats (omega-3 fatty acids) in your daily diet such as fishes (salmon, tuna, sardines, stout), fruits, vegetables, legumes, nuts, flax seeds, sunflower seeds, olive oil, canola oil, sesame oil, just to name a few.
+Try to add food sources containing monounsaturated fats and polyunsaturated fats (omega-3 fatty acids) to your daily diet such as fish (salmon, tuna, sardines, stout), fruits, vegetables, legumes, nuts, flax seeds, sunflower seeds, olive oil, canola oil, sesame oil, just to name a few.

-Avoid any processed foods such as baked foods, packaged foods, or snack foods as these are highly containing industrial processed trans fat in them.
-Trans fat can cause many heart-related diseases such as stroke, heart diseases, and high blood pressure.
+1. Avoid any processed foods such as baked foods, packaged foods, or snack foods as these are highly containing industrial processed trans fat in them.
+Trans fat can cause many heart-related diseases such as stroke, heart disease, and high blood pressure.

-Consider reducing or even quitting alcohol.
+5. Consider reducing or even quitting alcohol.
 Do you know alcohol after entering the body is broken down and become cholesterol and triglycerides in your liver?
-The more alcohol you consume, the higher the levels of cholesterol and triglycerides will become and increases the risks of getting a stroke, diabetes, or pancreas disease.
+The more alcohol you consume, the higher the levels of cholesterol and triglycerides will become and increases the risk of stroke, diabetes, or pancreas disease.

-My Overall Conclusion: Best Snacks That Help To Lower Cholesterol Levels
+My Overall Conclusion: How To Reduce Cholesterol Levels Without Medication

 Knowing what type of snacks to eat is important to ensure that your overall health is well taken care of.